bodpoch/pycvgram-lbph/README.md

 # Pycvgram

-Pycvgram-lbph is a simple bot project using C# for execution and Python with OpenCV library (4.0 or higher) for face processing.
+Pycvgram-lbph is a simple bot project using C# for Telegram.Bot API and Python with OpenCV library (4.0 or higher) for face processing.
+Check out my another project for tutorial with face recognition process: https://github.com/bodpoch/spoofing-protected-lbph-opencv.

 # Files